everythinginmoderation2/EventPlannerComponent/README.md

 ## Future Enhancements

--Add backend integration for the contact form.
+- Add backend integration for the contact form.
--Expand categories and testimonials from a live API.
+- Expand categories and testimonials from a live API.
--Improve accessibility (ARIA attributes).
+- Improve accessibility (ARIA attributes).
--Add unit tests for components.
+- Add unit tests for components.

 ## Future Enhancements
 This project is licensed under the Apache 2.0 License.